buddhist-uni/buddhist-uni.github.io/_content/articles/micchaditthi_jaini-p-s.md

 > … so many warriors perished on the battlefield.
 The response of the arahants is truly astounding.

-How "motivated reasoning" led ancient Sri Lankan monks to create a problematic theology to justify murder which is still haunting the Theravada today.
+How "motivated reasoning" led ancient Sri Lankan monks to create a problematic theology to justify murder which is still haunting the Theravāda today.